NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

     Clone Code => Test => Build => Deploy

-These job are executed on GitLab Runners.
+These jobs are executed on GitLab Runners.

 ~~~SECTION:handouts~~~